Team building in the classroom: Which tools really work – from elementary school to secondary education

 From €74.95 · Available in 3 group sizes

-The video shows four wonderful introductory tools – but the repertoire extends far beyond that.
-Depending on age and learning objective, there are other games that will enrich your lessons.
+The video shows four wonderful starter tools – but the range goes far beyond that.
+Depending on age and learning goals, there are more games to enrich your lessons.
 We have sorted them by age suitability so you can quickly find the right one.

 🌱